Puneeth-n/epazote/README.md

 ## The services section

-Services are the main functionality of **Epazote**, is where the URL's and the rules based on the response are defined.
+Services are the main functionality of **Epazote**, is where the URL's and the rules based on the response are defined, since options vary from service to service, an example could help better to understand the setup:

-TODO....

 ```yaml
 services: